Financial Help for People With Disabilities

 • Adaptive Grants: Multiple private organizations provide specific grants available that allow those with disabilities to adapt homes or technology, or expand resources.
 NewMobility.com lists organizations that provide grants for adaptive vehicle and modification, rehabilitation and therapy, assistive technology, adaptive sports equipment and more.

-• Starting A Business: The federal government offers grants for disabled people starting a business.
+• Starting A Business: The federal government offers grants for people with disabilities starting a business.
 Visit Grants.gov.

 • Personal Needs: Local community agencies offer grants for people with disabilities who need help to pay household expenses.
 Local social service programs can provide money for groceries, utilities, transportation, as well as vocational rehabilitation.
 Check with your town or city hall, or state Department of Health and Human Services.